rharinath26/nhanes-diabetes-hypertension-analysis/final_whitepaper.md

 ## Abstract

 Health disparities in diabetes and hypertension persist across racial groups in the United States, yet prevention strategies remain largely uniform.
 This project develops a machine learning framework to identify population-specific risk factors using National Health and Nutrition Examination Survey (NHANES) data from 11,933 participants.
 I built Random Forest classifiers achieving 89.6% ROC-AUC for diabetes and 83.4% for hypertension overall, then applied permutation importance analysis validated across 10 bootstrap trials to quantify race-specific risk patterns.
-I found that biological markers (HbA1c, Systolic BP) contribute universal predictive power across all populations, while socioeconomic and behavioral factors show dramatic variation.
+I found that biological markers (HbA1c, Systolic BP) contribute universal predictive power across all populations, while socioeconomic and behavioral factors show fair variation.
 For Black and Mexican American populations, poverty is 4-115× more important than BMI and ranks #2-3 across conditions, accounting for 11-23% of preventable risk.
 For Non-Hispanic Whites, smoking is 1.6-56× more important than BMI, ranking #3-4 and contributing 8-13% of risk.
 These findings suggest a precision prevention approach: universal screening for clinical markers, combined with population-targeted interventions addressing poverty for Black/Mexican American communities and smoking cessation for White populations.

 ---